vramework/vramework-website/docs/40-workspace/02-database.md

-Here's the improved version of the documentation, ensuring it avoids first-person language:

 ---
 sidebar_position: 3
 title: SQL
 ---

 Databases are often the foundation of most applications.
 Although this may not apply universally, without data, an application is typically just a shell.